University of Education, Winneba: Campuses

 It is a multi-campus, multi-site university.
-It has six campuses, three at Winneba and one at Ajumako in the Central Region of Ghana, and the other two at Kumasi and Mampong respectively, both in the Ashanti Region.
+It has four campuses now, three at Winneba and one at Ajumako in the Central Region of Ghana.

 As a multi-campus, multi-site university with campuses and learning centres in other parts of the country, UEW has six Faculties, one institute and two centres of the university provide programmes in the areas of Science and Mathematics Education, Technology and Business Education, Agriculture Education, Home Economics Education, Cultural Studies, Creative Arts Education, Guidance and Counselling and Educational Administration and Leadership.

 Memorandum of Understanding

 In May 2021, the institution signed an MoU with an NGO called Transforming Teaching, Education and Learning to improve education.
 The MoU was signed at the Council Chamber of the North Campus of the institution.
 The project was funded by the MasterCard Foundation.